-Three working groups, for research, teaching, and business operations, have been set up by the Senate for the purpose of studying possible measures and scenarios.
+Three working groups, for research, teaching, and business operations, have been set up for the purpose of studying possible measures and scenarios.
 Representatives from central services, all of the faculties, and the student body are involved in the work.
 In addition, the Ministry of Research, Science, and the Arts (MWK) of Baden-Württemberg has asked higher education institutions in the state to address this issue as part of a crisis management program.

 At the present time, nobody can assess whether such a natural gas shortage situation will actually arise or not.
 As the current and coming energy supply situation depends on many different external factors over which the University of Freiburg has no influence, the working groups are also studying different scenarios with which the university can respond appropriately and quickly to the different developments in energy supply.